Registration of the Preliminary Purchase Agreement: costs and procedures

 The public content of this website is for informational purposes only and cannot be considered exhaustive, nor provide legal advice or other type of professional advice, nor is it intended for commercial purposes or for customer relations or transactions.

-Great Synergy: the trusted network of companies and professionals to carry out your real estate projects
+Great Synergy: the network of trusted companies and professionals to realise your real estate projects

-In addition to the real estate brokerage services offered by Great Estate, with Great Synergy you can get everything you may need to manage, income or customise your prestige property.
+In addition to the real estate brokerage services offered by Great Estate, thanks to Great Synergy you can get everything you may need to manage, income or customise your prestigious property.

 Leave a Comment